Ap0calypse2017/DDP_Project/WaitingLine/README.md

 # WaitingLine

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite in order to be able to run the code.

 ## Recommended IDE Setup